sarojmeshram23/Technical/README.md

 # Technical
-This is created to learn different technology in detail and be prepared for interviews.
+This is created to learn different technologies in detail and be prepared for interviews.